Community Outreach Programs

 Women's Volleyball

-The Women's Volleyball team participate in a Dig Pink event this year.
+The Women's Volleyball team participated in a Dig Pink event this year.
 The event was held to raise money and awareness for breast cancer.
-The event was held during a match on October 14th versus Eastern Nazarene College.
+The event was held during a match on October 20th versus Simmons College.
 The Chargers wore pink jerseys, pink socks, pink head bands and pink arm bands.
 The coaching and support staff also wore pink.
 The gym was decorated in pink streamers, ribbons and balloons.
-T-shirts, breast cancer ribbons, and breast cancer bracelets were sold at the entrance and there was also a donation box.
+T-shirts, breast cancer ribbons, CSCVB pink sunglasses and breast cancer bracelets were sold at the entrance and there was also a donation box.
 The Norris Cotton Cancer Center (NCCC) sent a representative to set up a booth for information on breast cancer and the cancer center.
 All the proceeds went to the NCCC.
-The ream raised $1,000 through apparel sales and donations.
+The ream raised $2,000 through apparel sales and donations.
 The team was invited to the Cancer Center to for photo opportunities and to tour the facility.
 The Dig Pink event is planned to become an annual event.

 Men's and Women's Swimming and Diving